Ericsson/ecchronos/docs/UPGRADE.md

-# Upgrade to X.X
+# Upgrade to 5.X

-Version X.X has added support for incremental repairs and multiple schedules for the same table.
+Version 5.X has added support for incremental repairs and multiple schedules for the same table.
 To enable multiple schedules for a table, multiple schedules should be specified in `schedule.yaml`.
-If there's a single entry in the `schedule.yaml` it will overwrite the default schedule (as in pre X.X).
+If there's a single entry in the `schedule.yaml` it will overwrite the default schedule (as in pre 5.X).

 On demand repairs has also gotten the incremental support, due to this the `ecchronos.on_demand_repair_status` table has gotten a new column `repair_type`.
-The `ecchronos.on_demand_repair_status` table must be updated before performing the upgrade to version X.X.
+The `ecchronos.on_demand_repair_status` table must be updated before performing the upgrade to version 5.X.

 The command to add the column is shown below:
 ```